Freelance Interpreter/Cultural Advisor

 Graduate Certificate in Arts

-A good professional interpreter really helps new arrivals integrate into New Zealand society, says AUT interpreting alumnus Dr Mustafa Derbashi who was recently asked to interpret in the High Court at the sentencing of the Christchurch mosque attacker.
+A good professional interpreter really helps new arrivals integrate into New Zealand society, says AUT interpreting alumnus Dr Mustafa Derbashi who was asked to interpret in the High Court at the sentencing of the Christchurch mosque attacker.